Infineon/mtb-example-psoc6-usb-audio-device-freertos/README.md

 This example uses the [Audacity](https://www.audacityteam.org/) tool to record and play sound.
 You can also use any software tool that plays music.

-This code example was tested with MacOS and Windows.
-You are able to stream audio data with both OS.
-However, the CapSense actions work with Windows only.

 ## Using the Code Example

 ### In Eclipse IDE for ModusToolbox: